mrconter1/writings/forecasting/README.md

 ## Methodology

-Data will be collected through personal or phone interviews.
+Data will be collected through personal or phone interviews conducted one-on-one with each participant.
 Each participant will provide:
 - Date of interview
 - Birth year
 - First name